 We invite you to experience Pres.
 Lincoln's 25 hours in Gettysburg by walking in his footsteps with a licensed historian.
 Hear about his stay at the Wills House the Dedication Ceremony, and the civilians'reaction to his visit.

-Gettysburg Licensed Town Historians specialize in providing walking tours of Gettysburg to individuals or groups of any size and age.
+Gettysburg Licensed Town Historians (aka Gettysburg Licensed Town Guides) specialize in providing walking tours of Gettysburg to individuals or groups of any size and age.
 We can create customized tours for Scout Groups, visiting schools, businesses, organizations and traveling tour groups.

 Our experienced historians are professional hosts with a passion for storytelling, who relay with historical accuracy the civilian accounts of the 3 day battle, occupation and aftermath.
 Hear the civilian memories of Lincoln's visit.
 Learn about the Eisenhower years.
 Our walking tours are designed to give you an over view of 1863 Gettysburg that can only be experienced by walking the streets and getting to know the individuals and characters who make Gettysburg a destination for travelers.

 You do not have to purchase tickets in advance, but we highly recommend reserving a tour in advance as space per tour is limited.
 You can pay your guide the day of the tour by cash only.
-Our walking tours for individuals are Adults $22.00 (includes tax), Youth 12 and under $11.00 (includes tax), Children under 6 are free.
+Our walking tours for individuals are Adults $25, Students (age 9-17) $10 (includes tax), Children 8 and under are free.
 The tours are 90 minutes of easy walking.
-Tours begin at 10:00 a.m. and our last tour begins at 6:00 p.m. daily.
+Tours begin at 10:00 a.m. daily and our last tour begins at 2:00 p.m.
+Tours after 2 p.m. by reservation only.
 The amount of walking varies depending on the pace of the group and the number of questions.